SpaiR/imgui-java/README.md

  - [Docking API](#using-docking)
  - [FreeType font renderer](#using-freetype)

-*Some very specific features are still in a wip state.*

 ## How to Try
 _Make sure you have installed Java 8 or higher._